ubermorgenland/LogCost/README.md

 **Your cloud logging bill is $2,000/month.
 One debug statement in a hot path is responsible for $800 of it.**

-LogCost finds expensive log statements in production Python services.
+LogCost finds expensive log statements by tracking and aggregating logs at the source code level.
 Drop-in instrumentation (just `import logcost`) pinpoints which lines generate the most data, helping you cut cloud logging costs by 40-60% without guessing.

 **Example:** A single `logger.debug(f"Processing {user_data}")` inside a request loop can log 50 MB/day at $15/month.
 LogCost shows you the exact file:line, call count, and bytes so you can fix the top 5 offenders and save hundreds monthly.

 ## Features

 - **Zero-config tracking** - Monkey-patches `logging` and `print` to measure file/line, level, message template, call count, and bytes
+- **Aggregation by location** - Logs from the same file:line:level are aggregated together, regardless of message content.
+This means a loop logging 1000 times shows as one entry with count=1000, not 1000 separate entries
 - **Thread-safe** - Lock-protected tracking works across concurrent requests
 - **Framework support** - Examples for Flask, FastAPI, Django, Kubernetes
 - **Export options** - JSON, CSV, Prometheus, HTML reports
 - **Cost analysis** - Compute GCP/AWS/Azure cost estimates and identify anti-patterns
 - **Performance** - Low overhead design for production use
+- **GCloud source attribution** - Preserves actual source file:line in logs, not wrapper attribution

 ## Quick Start